oscillot/reddit-scraper/README.md

 * md5       - you set this once you have downloaded the image it's one of the last things you do but you still check it against the database to avoid duplicate images
+* cookies   - you set this attribute as needed if a cookie is necessary for the download to complete successfully.
+It is not necessary to set this to None if you do not have a cookie, simply omit it, and let the BasePlugin handle it for you.

 The approach that I take for writing plugins is typically to have the execute function call a helper function that returns an img_url,